tmucrelab/CRELab-website/_people/08-heankie-wan.md

 </p>

 <p class="profile-bio">
-From TMU Nutrition and Health Science.
+From TMU Nutrition and Health Science.<br>
-Interested in cancer immune escape mechanisms & cancer metabolisms Like to exercise especially badminton & basketball.
+Interested in cancer immune escape mechanisms & cancer metabolisms.<br>
+Like to exercise especially badminton & basketball.
 Also enjoy to play percussion and video games to spend time.
 </p>